lowspin/CarND-Proj05-Vehicle-Detection/README.md

 I tried various combinations of parameters (`train_spat-hist-hog.py` lines 49-58), in particular, the `color_space` and `hog_channel` parameters.
 For example I experimented to see if I can get better results from the `saturation` channel of the HSV color space.

-This resulted in the following accuracy scores:
+The following accuracy scores were observed:

 | Configuration | Accuracy      |
 |:-------------:|:-------------:|